IjzerenHein/firestorter/README.md

 </h1>

-Simple & fast Firestore bindings for React, using Mobx observables. 🤘
+Simple & super fast Firestore bindings for React, using Mobx observables. 🤘

 - **Simple**, easy to use API, get up & running in minutes
 - **Fast**, only queries and re-renders data when needed